 Will Buckingham (born 28 September 1971) is an novelist, non-fiction writer, and philosopher.
 Born in Norfolk.
 His education includes a master’s degree in anthropology from Durham (1997) and a PhD in philosophy from Staffordshire University (2007).
 Buckingham, held various academic posts including Reader in Writing and Creativity at De Montfort University, visiting associate professor at Sichuan University, and visiting professor of global cultures at the Parami Institute, Yangon.
 Buckingham’s novels often incorporate elements of his academic interests in philosophy and anthropology.
 The theme of “otherness” is ever present.
 This is explored in his book Stealing with the Eyes about his experience doing anthropological research in the Tanimbar Islands, Indonesia (also the setting of the novel Cargo fever).
 An interest in the I-Ching led him to learn Chinese, travel to China, and write a novel, 64 Pieces, that consisted of 64 short stories inspired by the 64 hexagrams.
 His fiction has been translated into many languages.
 The children’s book The Snorgh and the Sailor was shortlisted for the Coventry Inspiration Book Awards, 2013.
 Buckingham is currently based in Yangon, Myanmar where he teaches creative writing.
 In 2019, The Bookseller announced that Granta Books had acquired the rights for Buckingham’s new novel Hello Stranger to be published in 2020.

-22 March – Deadline to submit the first task (until 2 p.m.
+22 March – Deadline to submit the first assignment (until 2 p.m.
 BG time)

 24 March– Deadline to submit the first draft (until 6 p.m.
 BG time)

-25 March – First individual consultation (times to be provided in BG time)
+25 and 26 March – First individual consultation (times to be provided in BG time)